ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 ##  Determining The Organizational Domain {#determining-the-organizational-domain}

+The DMARC protocol defines a method for a Public Suffix Domain to identify itself as such using a tag in its published DMARC policy record.
+An Organizational Domain is any subdomain of a PSD that includes exactly one more label than the PSD in its name.

-The Organizational Domain for a subject DNS domain name is defined as the domain that is found in the DNS hierarchy one level below the PSD in the subject DNS domain name.
-The Organizational Domain is determined using the following algorithm, similar to the one described in (#policy-discovery)
+For any email message, the Organizational Domain of the RFC5322.From domain is determined using the following algorithm, similar to the one described in (#policy-discovery)

 1. Query the DNS for a DMARC TXT record at the DNS domain matching the one found in the RFC5322.From domain in the message.
 A possibly empty set